Ford Sierra RS Cosworth: Touring car racing

 The RS500 was successful in Australian touring car racing with Dick Johnson Racing dominating the 1988 and 1989 Australian Touring Car Championships, with Dick Johnson and John Bowe finishing one-two in both years.
 Early in 1988, the Johnson team also took the step of homologating a modified Ford nine-inch axle for the Sierra, eliminating the car's drivetrain weakness and allowing the cars to be driven harder with less fear of failure.
 This was also seen as essential in Australia which used standing starts compared to the rolling starts used in Europe.

 Glenn Seton won the 1990 Australian Endurance Championship driving a Sierra RS500.

 The RS500 won the Bathurst 1000 twice; in 1988 with Tony Longhurst and Tomas Mezera and in 1989 with Johnson and Bowe.
 It also won the 1988 Sandown 500 with Allan Moffat and Gregg Hansford and the 1990 Sandown 500 with Glenn Seton and George Fury.
 Robbie Francevic won the New Zealand Touring Car Championship in 1989 and 1990 for Mark Petch Motorsport.
 The RS500 also won 3 out 4 rounds of the 1988 Asia-Pacific Touring Car Championship, however due to Division 2 vehicles (2000cc-3500cc) gaining more points for outright places, it did not take the title with Colin Bond taking second place.

-The RS500 won the Japanese Touring Car Championship in 1987, 1988 & 1989 with team Object T. Ballast and Boost restrictions for were increased for the 1989 season, with only two wins it did not win the drivers title but retained the manufacturers title.
+The RS500 won the Japanese Touring Car Championship in 1987, 1988 & 1989 with team Object T. Ballast.
+Boost restrictions were increased for the 1989 season, resulting in hampered performance.
+With only two wins, it did not win the drivers title but did retain the manufacturers title.